Abu al-Qasim al-Khoei: Political impact

-Khoei was an "old rival" of Ayatollah Ruhollah Khomeini from when the two lived in Najaf, and dismissed Khomeini's theory that Velayat-e faqih—i.e., a ruling jurist should be the basis of Islamic Government—as a "bogus innovation" in Islam according to scholar Vali Nasr.
-Nasr argues that Khoei's importance in limiting the reach of Khomeini's ideas "is often underrated and unrecognized".
+Though the two shared an amicable formal relationship, Khoei was well-established as a competing Marja to Ruhollah Khomeini, starting from when the two both lived in Najaf.
+Khoei dismissed Khomeini's theory that Velayat-e faqih as the sole basis for Islamic Government, and according to Vali Nasr was even quoted as having called it a "bogus innovation."
+Nasr also argues that Khoei's importance in limiting the reach of Khomeini's ideas "is often underrated and unrecognized".

-Although enthusiasm was passionate in the Shi'i world for the Iranian Revolution in its early years, Khoei "openly urged followers to ignore" Khomeini and "kept alive" the tradition of Shia thought "that accords more leeway to the idea of distinguishing between religious and political authority" then and "did so" until enthusiasm for Islamist rule had lost much of its "allure" among Shia worldwide.
-He should also be given much of the credit for whatever influence "moderate Shia politics" has had in Iraq after the fall of Saddam Hussein through his mentee and student Ali Sistani who became the leading marjaʿ in Iraq after Khoei's death.
+Although enthusiasm was passionate in the Shi'i world for the Iranian Revolution in its early years, Khoei championed the quietist position and "kept alive" the tradition of Shia thought "that accords more leeway to the idea of distinguishing between religious and political authority" and did so until enthusiasm for Islamist rule had lost much of its "allure" among Shia in Iraq.
+He is also given much of the credit for whatever influence "moderate Shia politics" has had in Iraq after the fall of Saddam Hussein through his mentee and student Ali Sistani who became the leading marjaʿ in Iraq after Khoei's death.